10 Great South Carolina Tourist Attractions + 10 More

 Ten major tourist attractions in South Carolina draw record crowds with beaches, wildlife, and famous events in U.S. history.

-These major attractions in order of popularity are:
+These major attractions and things to do in order of popularity are:

 - Myrtle Beach

 Many of the most popular attractions are concentrated in four regions around the state: Myrtle Beach on the northern coast, Charleston on the southern coast, Columbia in the center of the state and Greenville in the western part of the state.

 1. Myrtle Beach